 Extra parts must be purchased to install many appliances.
 When shopping

-for the appliance, ask stores for their prices for any additional parts
+for the appliance, ask stores about prices for any additional parts needed

 If a contractor is handling your appliance purchases, make sure you are

 When pricing remodeling jobs, general contractors usually work out an appliance

 budget (often called an allowance) with their customers, and then use that